 When you create an infographic you can include your brand information.
 This could include your name, logo, website, email or contact information.
 It is an opportunity to get your information out there.

 Compelling pictures get shared.
 People like to share interesting and clever pictures.
 A powerful infographic can be syndicated and shared across many websites.
 It is linked backed to you so, when your contact details are displayed on the infographic, potential customers can easily find you.

 Visual content stimulates much more interest than text.
 An interesting picture generates “Likes” and is shared.
 If you consistently create interesting visual content, people will follow you.
 They will also share your content.
 Infographics can be copied and shared easily by readers.
 It is possible to embed code in the infographic in order that it will link back to your site.

 Pictures are universal.
 They cut across cultural and language barriers.
-They create connection, and they invoke the power of story telling.
+They create a connection, and they invoke the power of storytelling.
 The language of business is English.
 Infographics, because of their visual content, are accessible to those for whom English is not their first language.
 You can convey your message through the power of pictures.

 An infographic is a small, bite-size piece of information that is immediately understandable.
 It makes things clearer for the reader.
 Perhaps it gives a new perspective.
 Most importantly, it needs to be relevant to the customer.

 The use of clever graphics and interesting perspectives illustrate to followers that you know what you are talking about.
 It expresses to them that you understand the nuances of a subject.
 It demonstrates that you are an authority.
 People like to follow expert opinion, and they like to share this information.

 Paint an appealing picture for your (potential) customers.
 It makes sense that you should present your information in the form of pictures.
 Humans are essentially visual.
 People love beautiful images.
 With an infographic, you can present information in such a way that it adds value to the reader.
 The case for using infographics is well made.
 But how do you make infographics?
 Surely you need a background in design?